Retractors in local positive logic: Introduction

 This paper continues the work initiated by the authors on the development of local positive logic \cite{rodriguez2024completeness} and motivated by \cite[Section 2]{hrushovski2022lascar}.
 In this paper we study type spaces and saturated models (here called \emph{retractors}) for this new logic.

 Types for local positive logic were not really discussed in \cite{hrushovski2022lascar}.
 Here, we cover the study of types for local positive logic in \cref{s:types}.
 The right notion of types for local positive logic seems to be \emph{local positive types} (\cref{d:local positive type}).
 For this notion we find in \cref{l:boundedly satisfiable} the right version of finite satisfiability.
 It is worth noting that for pointed variables (for instance, in the one{\hyp}sort case previously studied by Hrushovski) local positive types can be replaced by positive types (\cref{l:partial positive types}).
 We also study the topology of spaces of local positive types and adapt the definitions of Hausdorffness and semi{\hyp}Hausdorffness for local positive logic.
-We conclude giving characterisations of some completeness properties in terms of local positive types (\cref{l:completeness via compatibility,l:local joint property via compatibility}).
+We conclude giving characterisations of some completeness properties in terms of local positive types (\cref{l:completeness via compatibility,l:local joint continuation property via compatibility}).

 In his paper, Hrushovski mostly focuses on the study of \emph{retractor spaces}, being \cite[Proposition 2.1]{hrushovski2022lascar} his main result on local positive logic.
-We cover his study, going deeper, in \cref{s:retractors,s:local positive logic topologies,s:local positive compactness}.
-In \cref{s:retractors}, we cover the different equivalent definitions of retractors (\cref{t:retractors}) and also the first existence and uniqueness results (\cref{t:relative retractor}).
-In \cref{s:local positive logic topologies}, we prove the Universality Lemma (\cref{t:universality lemma}), which is a stronger versions of \cite[Lemma 2.4]{hrushovski2022lascar} and generalises \cite[Lemma 2.24]{segel2022positive}.
-In \cref{s:local positive compactness}, we recall the equivalence of the existence of retractors and local positive compactness (called \emph{primitive positive compactness}, ppC, in \cite{hrushovski2022lascar}), and discus consequences of this equivalence under different completeness properties.
+We continue his study, going deeper, in \cref{s:retractors}.
+We start the section explaining the different equivalent definitions of retractors (\cref{t:retractors}) and also the first existence and uniqueness results (\cref{t:relative retractor}).
+In \cref{s:local positive logic topologies}, we prove the Universality Lemma (\cref{t:universality lemma}), which is a stronger version of \cite[Lemma 2.4]{hrushovski2022lascar} and generalises \cite[Lemma 2.24]{segel2022positive}.
+In \cref{s:local positive compactness}, we recall from \cite{hrushovski2022lascar} the equivalence of the existence of retractors and local positive compactness (called \emph{primitive positive compactness}, ppC, in \cite{hrushovski2022lascar}).
+After that, we discus some consequences of this equivalence under different completeness properties.
 In \cref{s:local retractors and non-local universal models}, we discus the relationship between local retractors and non{\hyp}local homomorphism universal models.

 The study of the group of automorphisms of the core space was another fundamental topic in \cite{hrushovski2022definability,hrushovski2022lascar}.
 We generalise this study to retractors in arbitrary local positive logics in \cref{s:automorphisms of retractor}.
 In particular, we generalise several results from \cite{hrushovski2022definability} that were not studied in \cite{hrushovski2022lascar}.